NHS-FPX-5004 Leadership and Group Collaboration: Interprofessional Team Dynamics

 Outcome Measures & Data Collection

-The evaluation plan combined structure, process, and outcome indicators:
+The evaluation plan combined team-process and patient-safety indicators:

 Results & Impact